 Rev. John D. Current Sr.

-Pastor of Hope UMC
+Pastor of Hope United Methodist Church

-Rev. John D. Current AICP, is an ordained elder of the United Methodist Church and is in ministry in South San Francisco, CA. He is the Pastor of Hope United Methodist Church.
+Rev. John D. Current, AICP, is an ordained elder of the United Methodist Church and is in ministry in South San Francisco, CA. He is the Pastor of Hope United Methodist Church.

-Rev. Current is a graduate of several advanced degree programs including holding a Master of Divinity degree from Pacific School of Religion, Berkeley, CA. Current is presently enrolled in the Sustainability and Behavioral Change Program at the University of California San Diego and is engaged in ongoing post-graduate study in environmental justice and resistance theology at Wesley Theological Seminary, Washington, DC.
+Rev. Current is a graduate of several advanced degree programs including holding a Master of Divinity degree from Pacific School of Religion, Berkeley, CA. He is presently enrolled in the Sustainability and Behavioral Change Program at the University of California San Diego and is engaged in ongoing post-graduate study in environmental justice and resistance theology at Wesley Theological Seminary, Washington, DC.
 Most notably, he is a student of love and nonviolence as exemplified in the lives of Mohandas Gandhi, Howard Thurman, and Martin Luther King Jr.

 "These are serious times for our communities and our planet.
 In this global village, we must not only proclaim our faith but seriously ask, "Who is our neighbor"?
 Once answered, we must respond to their need.
 We can best respond if we know who we are, have our own house in order, and are prepared for the journey."